Lynchburg couple opens cannabis grow store

 “I want all this to be 100% legit,” says owner Kendall Witt.
 “And I want to stay legit because I want the community to see that we respect everything that they ask us to do and moving forward, we’d like to get that respect in return.”

-The owners say that about 70% of their inventory is geared towards cannabis growers, the rest includes supplies for organic fruit and gardening materials.
+The owners say about 70% of their inventory is geared toward cannabis growers; the rest includes supplies for organic fruit and gardening materials.

 Copyright 2021 WDBJ.
 All rights reserved.